 Paul Mampilly is out with a teaser pitch for his Profits Unlimited newsletter from Banyan Hill, which is the entry-level ($97/yr) stock picking letter for that publisher (which used to be called the Sovereign Society).
-I first covered this for the Irregulars about a month ago, but we’re still getting a lot of questions so I’m opening that teaser solution up for everyone today.
+I first covered this for the Irregulars last summer, but we’re still getting a lot of questions so we opened the article up for everyone.

 So… what’s he using as bait to fish for our subscription dollars?
 He says he has identified “The Company Leading the Precision Medicine Revolution” … and that this will be a huge winner as it captures more and more of the health care market.